EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Science/Sociology/Bureaucracy/Seeing Like a State.md

 - *The peasants began to say that the acronym for the All-Union Communist Party-vKP-stood for vtoroe krepostnoe pravo, or "second serfdom.*

-- *The parallel was not a mere figure of speech; the resemblances to serfdom were remarkable.61 The kolkhoz members were required to work on the state's land at least half-time for wages, in cash or kind, that were derisory.
-They depended largely on their own small private plots to grow the food they needed (other than grain), although they had little free time to cultivate their gardens.69 The quantity to be delivered and price paid for kolkhoz produce was set by the state.
+- *The parallel was not a mere figure of speech; the resemblances to serfdom were remarkable.
+The kolkhoz members were required to work on the state's land at least half-time for wages, in cash or kind, that were derisory.
+They depended largely on their own small private plots to grow the food they needed (other than grain), although they had little free time to cultivate their gardens.
+The quantity to be delivered and price paid for kolkhoz produce was set by the state.
 The kolkhozniki owed annual corvee labor dues for roadwork and cartage.
 They were obliged to hand over quotas of milk, meat, eggs, and so on from their private plots.
 The collective's officials, like feudal masters, were wont to use kolkhoz labor for their private sidelines and had, in practice if not in law, the arbitrary power to insult, beat, or deport the peasants.
 As they were under serfdom, they were legally immobilized.*

 - *What must strike even a casual student of collectivization, however, is how it largely failed in each of its highmodernist aims, despite huge investments in machinery, infrastructure, and agronomic research.
 Its successes, paradoxically, were in the domain of traditional statecraft.*